 - Once she danced on stage with the California Raisins.
 (To the total embarrassment of her young son.)

 - The Florida Everglades were on fire when she visited the first time.

 - The doggy daycare called her dogs, Cosmo and Nemo, the comic book dogs because of their names and their antics.

 - There was a time when she fell asleep during a Jethro Tull concert! (not because the show was boring.)

-- Not your typical party girl, Lynette typically spends Years Eve putting together a huge jigsaw or three-D puzzle.
+- Not your typical party girl, Lynette usually spends Years Eve putting together a thousand-piece or 3-D jigsaw puzzle.

 - She once taught a blind girl how to belly dance in bed